fedy-benhassouna/Thomas_was_Never_Alone/README.md

 - Dynamic background and platform rendering
 - Interactive web interface for user commands

+## Video Demo
+You can find a video demo of "Thomas was Never Alone" in this youtube link : https://www.youtube.com/watch?v=Zp_TGSApLiU
 ## Technologies Used
 - **Flask**: Web framework for serving the game interface.
 - **Pygame**: Library for creating the game graphics and handling user input.